meagan13/Family-Supper/README.md

 Family Supper offers users the opportunity to share family recipes and their memories associated with them.
 Learn more about the user experience [here](https://github.com/meagan13/Family-Supper/wiki/User-Stories).

 ### Wireframes
-Outlines of each page of Family Supper can be found [here](https://github.com/meagan13/Family-Supper/wiki/Wireframes).
+Design mock-ups of each page of Family Supper can be found [here](https://github.com/meagan13/Family-Supper/wiki/Wireframes).

 ## Technologies
 * <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript"><img src="https://img.shields.io/badge/-JavaScript-F7DF1E?logo=JavaScript&logoColor=333333" /></a>